ELASTIC: Efficient Once For All Iterative Search for Object Detection on Microcontrollers: Experiments

 \subsection{Experimental Setup}

-We construct four OFA-based supernets tailored for diverse TinyML-relevant datasets: (i) \emph{SVHN}, (ii) \emph{VGGFace2}, (iii) a five-class subset of \emph{PascalVOC}, and (iv) the full \emph{PascalVOC} dataset.
+We construct five OFA-based supernets tailored for diverse TinyML-relevant datasets: (i) \emph{SVHN}, (ii) \emph{VGGFace2}, (iii) a five-class subset of \emph{PascalVOC}, (iv) the full \emph{PascalVOC} dataset, and (v) \emph{TrashNet}.
 These datasets are selected to cover a range of TinyML application domains, from lightweight digit recognition to face identification and general-purpose object detection, while avoiding the prohibitive memory and compute demands of large-scale datasets such as COCO.

-The \emph{SVHN}, \emph{VGGFace2}, and \emph{PascalVOC subset} supernets adopt a one-stage SSD-style architecture, while the \emph{full PascalVOC} supernet adopts a MobileNet–YOLO style design that combines a lightweight MobileNet backbone~\cite{howard_mobilenets_2017} with YOLO-style detection heads~\cite{redmon_yolov3_2018} to accommodate the increased dataset complexity.
+The \emph{SVHN}, \emph{VGGFace2}, and \emph{PascalVOC subset} supernets adopt a one-stage SSD-style architecture, while the \emph{full PascalVOC} and \emph{TrashNet} supernets adopt a MobileNet--YOLO style design that combines a lightweight MobileNet backbone with YOLO-style detection heads.
 For the SSD-style supernets, the search space varies (i) layer widths, (ii) kernel sizes ($1\times1$, $3\times3$), and (iii) depth, i.e., the number of layers allocated at each feature map.
-For the MobileNet–YOLO supernet, the search space varies (i) expansion ratios in inverted bottlenecks, (ii) kernel sizes ($1\times1$, $3\times3$), and (iii) depth, i.e., the number of inverted bottleneck blocks per feature map.
+For both the MobileNet--YOLO supernets, the search space varies (i) expansion ratios, (ii) kernel sizes ($1\times1$, $3\times3$), and (iii) depth, i.e., the number of blocks allocated at each feature map.

 All supernets are trained with a batch size of 64, learning rate of 0.001, momentum of 0.9, and weight decay of $5\times10^{-4}$.
 Training follows the progressive shrinking strategy~\cite{cai_once-for-all_2020}, with 200 epochs per level transition.
 Experiments are conducted on a single NVIDIA RTX 4090 GPU.